Two convergent NPA-like hierarchies for the quantum bilocal scenario: Introduction

 \section{Introduction}

-Quantum correlations (the joint probability distribution established between independent parties measuring a same shared quantum state) are important both for foundational and applications of quantum theory.
+Quantum correlations (the joint probability distribution established between independent parties measuring a single shared quantum state) are important both for foundations and applications of quantum theory.
 They underlie the Bell theorem~\cite{BellTheorem,CHSH}, a theoretical physics milestone~\cite{BrunnerReview}.
-They are used in the device independent framework to obtain practical application in terms of certification~\cite{Scarani2012device}, e.g. of quantum devices~\cite{Mayers1998, Arnon2016,SelfTestingReview}, randomness~\cite{Pironio2010,Colbeck2012} or cryptographic protocols~\cite{Acin2006,Vazirani2014}.
+They are used in the device independent framework to obtain practical applications in terms of certification~\cite{Scarani2012device}, e.g. of quantum devices~\cite{Mayers1998, Arnon2016,SelfTestingReview}, randomness~\cite{Pironio2010,Colbeck2012} or cryptographic protocols~\cite{Acin2006,Vazirani2014}.
 In all these approaches, no assumption is made on the state and measurements.
 Hence, being able to characterise the set of probability distributions allowed by quantum theory is crucial.
 This can be done with the \emph{NPA hierarchy}~\cite{NPA2008,ParriloHierarchy,LasserreHierarchy}, which provides a converging hierarchy of Semi-Definite Programs (SDPs) to this set, using non-commutative polynomial optimisation theory.

-More recently, a generalised framework in which several independent quantum sources are distributed and measured by several party in a \emph{network scenario} received considerable interest~\cite{NetworkNonlocReview,Branciard2010,Fritz2012,Renou2022a,Renou2019}.
-It offered new insights on foundations and applications of quantum theory~\cite{Henson2014,CoiteuxRoyPRL,CoiteuxRoyPRA,Supic2022,Pavel2022}, in particular the simple bilocal scenario in which two independent sources are distributed to three parties in a line~\cite{Renou2021,Weilenmann2020,Lee2018,Renou2018,Bancal2018}.
+More recently, a generalised framework in which several independent quantum sources are distributed and measured by several parties in a \emph{network scenario} received considerable interest~\cite{NetworkNonlocReview,Branciard2010,Fritz2012,Renou2022a,Renou2019}.
+It offered new insights on foundations and applications of quantum theory~\cite{Henson2014,CoiteuxRoyPRL,CoiteuxRoyPRA,Supic2022,Pavel2022}, in particular from the simple bilocal scenario in which two independent sources are distributed to three parties in a line~\cite{Renou2021,Weilenmann2020,Lee2018,Renou2018,Bancal2018}.
 This calls for a generalisation of the \emph{NPA hierarchy}.
-Several methods where proposed, but to our knowledge no proof of convergence exists.
+Several methods were proposed, but to our knowledge no proof of monotonic convergence exists.